Alcohol and drugs can have a significant effect on a person's ability to drive.

 Specific offences apply where a person is caught drink or drug driving while a child aged under 16 years is present in the vehicle at the time of the offence.

-See also our fact sheet Drink Driving and the Law Fact Sheet.
+See also our Drink Driving and the Law Factsheet and Drug Driving and the Law Factsheet.

 Meaning of vehicle and motor vehicle

-The definition of vehicle includes motor vehicles, trailers, trams, bicycles, animal-drawn vehicles and animals being ridden or drawing vehicles, and motorised wheelchairs that can travel at more than 10km/h [s 5].
+The definition of vehicle includes motor vehicles, trailers, trams, bicycles, electric scooters and other personal mobility devices, animal-drawn vehicles and animals being ridden or drawing vehicles, and motorised wheelchairs that can travel at more than 10km/h [s 5].

 The definition of motor vehicle is 'a vehicle built to be propelled by a motor that forms part of the vehicle' [s 5].
-This is an incredibly broad definition and includes e-scooters and other electric personal transporters.
+This is a broad definition and certain vehicles and devices are excluded by regulation.